AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!IMPORTANT]
 >
->* This page presents a sample implementation of Real-Time CDP and Adobe Journey Optimizer to solve for the described use case.
-Use the figures, qualification criteria, and other given fields on the page as a guide, not as prescriptive figures.
+>* This page presents a sample implementation of Real-Time CDP and Adobe Journey Optimizer to achieve the described use case.
+Use the figures, qualification criteria, and other fields given on the page as a guide, not as prescriptive figures.
 >* To complete this use case, you need to be licensed for Real-Time CDP and Adobe Journey Orchestration.
 Read more in the [prerequisites and planning section](#prerequisites-and-planning) further below.

 Learn how to create personalized campaigns to offer the best complementary products or services based on a specific customer's attributes, behavior, and past purchases.